Safyrus/NES_PWAA/tutorial/text data (md)/img/info.md

 ### CHR limitation

+Important: You cannot display multiple image from different region at the same time.
+For example, Displaying a background from region 1 and an animation from region 2 is impossible.
+(well the game will not stop you, but that will result in the screen glitching).

 The project will convert your images into tiles and put them into these CHR regions.
 If you have a lot of unique images, tiles may go beyond the 256 KB limitation.
 The project will try to replace tiles with similar tiles to compress them.